 Empathy can help save a life — Bullying Prevention Month

-For Bullying Prevention Month, we are publishing first-hand accounts from a teen’s perspective.
-This first blog post comes from a 16-year-old student in Pulaski, Tenn.
+For Bullying Prevention Month, we wanted to publish this first-hand account from a teen’s perspective.
+This blog post comes from a student in Pulaski, Tenn.

 Admit it.
 We have all been guilty of bullying.
 We are judgmental people, and we laugh at people — whether it’s because of their looks, their clothes or even because they’re just different.